-Compared to a compressed-air-based intensive care ventilator, the HAMILTON-MR1 ventilator provides a higher peak flow rate of over 260 l/min due to an integrated high-performance turbine.
+Compared to a compressed-air-based intensive care ventilator, the HAMILTON-MR1 ventilator provides a higher peak flow rate of up to 260 l/min due to an integrated high-performance turbine.
 This guarantees optimal performance even with large leaks.
 In addition, the IntelliTrig leak compensation function adapts to changing breath patterns and airway leaks to achieve optimum synchronization between patient and device.All features

 Optimal alarm detection